autonity/autonity/autonity/solidity/docs/index.md

 Unlock tokens of all schedules upto current time.

-_It calculates the newly unlocked tokens upto current time and also updates the amount of total unlocked tokens and the time of unlock for each schedule Autonity must mint new unlocked tokens, because this contract knows that for each schedule, `schedule.totalUnlocked` tokens are now unlocked and available to release `newUnlockedSubscribed` goes to the balance of address(this) and `newUnlockedUnsubscribed` goes to the treasury address.
+_It calculates the newly unlocked tokens upto current time and also updates the amount of total unlocked tokens and the time of unlock for each schedule.
+Autonity must mint new unlocked tokens, because this contract knows that for each schedule, `schedule.totalUnlocked` tokens are now unlocked and available to release.
+`newUnlockedSubscribed` goes to the balance of address(this) and `newUnlockedUnsubscribed` goes to the treasury address.
-See `finalize()` in Autonity.sol_
+See `finalize()` in Autonity.sol._

 #### Return Values